stele-climbing/climb-and-area-codes/README.md

 For platforms to autogenerate codes that concur with one another, may things would need to be true:

 - All platforms would need to use the same algorithm for generating codes.
-- Because code choice depends on the subjects name and alternatives in the geographic region.
+- Because code choice depends on the subjects name and the geographic region (to check alternatives).
+  - Platforms would need identical or near-identical spelling for names off climbs that are shared
   - Platforms would need decent coordinates for all of their climbs and destinations
-  - Platforms would probably identical or near-identical spelling for names of climbs that are shared
 - Platforms would need knowledge of the climbs that they're lacking.
   1. An imaginary crag, _The Birds_, has four climbs _Look Up_, _Crows Fly_, _Crowds Flee_, and _Directed by Hitchcock_
   1. The local community uses PlatformA and has all four climbs well documented.